Disconnection and entropic repulsion for the harmonic crystal with random conductances: Asymptotic upper bound on disconnection and entropic repulsion

-Both results are proved in a step-by-step manner, and rely on the same effective disconnection event and coarse-graining procedure.
-We choose $\omega$ in a subset of $\Omega_\lambda$ of full $P$-measure such that the statements of Corollary~\ref{cor:Capacity_convergence_NoKilling} and~ Proposition~\ref{prop:BadEventProposition} are fulfilled.

-\textbf{Step 1: Effective disconnection event.} We start by introducing a local density function $\widehat{\sigma}_\omega$ (see~\eqref{eq:sigmaHatDef} below) to extract in scale $\widehat{L}_0$ the interface of blocking $L_0$-boxes that we are interested in.
+\begin{proof}[Theorems~\ref{thm:UpperBound} and~\ref{thm:EntropicRepulsion}] Both results are proved in a step-by-step manner, and rely on the same effective disconnection event and coarse-graining procedure.
+We choose $\omega$ in a subset of $\Omega_\lambda$ of full $P$-measure such that the statements of Corollary~\ref{cor:Capacity_convergence_NoKilling} and~ Proposition~\ref{prop:BadEventProposition} are fulfilled. \textbf{Step 1: Effective disconnection event.} We start by introducing a local density function $\widehat{\sigma}_\omega$ (see~\eqref{eq:sigmaHatDef} below) to extract in scale $\widehat{L}_0$ the interface of blocking $L_0$-boxes that we are interested in.
 To this end, consider the (random) subset

 One introduces the function

 together with the set $\widehat{\cS}^\omega_N$, that provides a ``segmentation'' of the interface of blocking $L_0$-boxes, namely

 We can extract from $\widehat{\cS}^\omega_N$ a further (random) subset $\widetilde{\cS}^\omega_N$ such that